fpiem/microservices-practice/README.md

 programming language using the Spring Boot framework.
 The application leverages an architecture based on four microservices, and features robustness to both logical and physical failures.

+Final project for course "Advanced Programming" of the 2nd Level Specializing Master's Programme in *"Artificial Intelligence & Cloud: Hands-On Innovation"*, organized by Polytechnic University of Turin in collaboration with Reply.

 ### Built With

-This application was built leveraging on the following languages and frameworks:
+This application was built leveraging the following languages and frameworks:

 * [Kotlin](https://kotlinlang.org/)
 * [Spring Boot](https://spring.io/projects/spring-boot)